Ground Support Systems Optimisation Research Project (GSSO)

 Theme 1: Ground support in extreme ground conditions

 Research into ground support in extreme ground conditions was purposely ignored during GSSO Phase 1, to concentrate our efforts on filling the gaps and to update the state-of-the-art of existing ground support design methods in “non-extreme” ground conditions.
-In Phase 2 of GSSO, ground support in rockbursting and squeezing ground conditions will become a major focus.
+In Phase 2 of GSSO, ground support in rockbursting and squeezing ground conditions was a major focus.

-Three sub-projects are proposed under theme 1 “Extreme ground conditions”:
+There were three sub-projects under theme 1 “Extreme ground conditions”:

 • Sub-project 1.
 Ground support guidelines for rockburst prone conditions